benabijah/benabijah.github.io/proj.md

 ---

-### Some Completed
+### A Selection of Completed Projects

-Longitudinal Analysis of Diabetes Progression in Medicare Patients Using Claims Data [[available here]](https://github.com/benabijah/EHR)
+Longitudinal Analysis of Diabetes Progression in Medicare Patients Using Claims Data

 Estimating Infertility Prevalence by Applying a Bayesian Current Duration Approach to Demographic and Health Survey Data